How the TowerBells Website is maintained

 /signed/ Carl Scott Zimmerman, database owner.

-Postscript (Feb.2024): A new project has just begun, which may provide a path to a future database.
-Modifications to the report-generator program will enable output in JSON files, which could then be ingested by a non-relational database program.
-Currently a project design document is under development, along with a JSON schema.
-If successful, this would lay the groundwork for transforming the entirety of the present database into a modern format, as well as eliminating all of the deficiencies of the present format.
+Postscript (Feb.2024, revised Nov.2024): A new project has just begun, which is intended provide a path to a future database.
+Modifications to the report-generator program will enable export of the entire database as JSON files, which could then be ingested by a non-relational database program.
+Currently a project design document is under development, along with a JSON schema; addition of JSON export capabilities to the report-generator program are in progress.
+If successful, this work will lay the groundwork for transforming the entirety of the present database into a modern format, as well as eliminating all of the deficiencies of the present format.

 [TowerBells Home Page] [Site data top page] [What's New] [Feedback]